ilneill/DFG-ArdAD9833/README.md

 **_FreqGenADMCP-P1.ino_**

 Halfway stage: Just the Rotary Encoder and the LCD modules are active.

+_This is shown in the accompanying YouTube video (link below)._
 ### P2 Sketch
 **_FreqGenADMCP-P2.ino_**

 Complete: The DollaTek AD9833 and MCP41010 module is also active.

+_This is shown in the accompanying YouTube video (link below)._
+### P3 Sketch
+**_FreqGenADMCP-P3.ino_**

+Updated: The DollaTek AD9833 and MCP41010 module with up to 1.0MHz square and 12.5MHz sine wave support.

+_This update was completed after the YouTube video was made._

 ## Hardware
 - Arduino Nano (my go-to Arduino board for quick projects).